-Award Title Academic Plan Award Type GE Area Required Course Units Major Elective Units Major Units

-Physics T036300H AS-T IGETC only 30 - 30
+Award Title Academic Plan Award Type GE Area Required Course Units Major Elective Units Major Units Physics T036300H AS-T CSU/ IGETC 30 - 30

-This program is Einapoial Aid Eligible

 The Associate in Science Tranfer Degree in Physics provides students with a core curriculum that will prepare them with the knowledge and skills required to transfer and earn a Baccalaureate degree in Physics (or a similar major) at a California State University (CSU).
 Students will develop strong mathematical, analytical, and laboratory skills, and a solid understanding of the fundamental physical laws that govern the universe.
 This degree certifies a students' ability to analyze and solve problems in the field of physics and other fields where expertise in physics is required.
 The coursework to complete this degree will also satisfy the lower division requirements for a variety of Baccalaureate degrees including, Engineering, Chemistry, Mathematics, and Computer Science.